flenniken/collections/docs/login-flow.md

 * [User Information](#user-information) -- how to get the user information with the access_token.
 * [Download Image](#download-image) -- how to download an image using the access_token.
 * [View Logs](#view-logs) -- how to view the logs associated with the download.
+* [Token Refresh Test Plan](#token-refresh-test-plan) -- verify Cognito token refresh for the browser and scripts.